 All this in 100 hours – after a bizarre inauguration day.

-Trump’s inauguration speech emphasized the ME in aMErica.
-He went on to insult 40 years worth of presidents sitting beside him in decrying the nest-feathering and self-serving of the previous administrations.
+Trump’s inauguration speech emphasized the me in America.
+He went on to insult 40 years worth of presidents sitting beside him in decrying the nest-feathering and self-serving of previous administrations.

 Then he watched the parade.
 He had wanted a tank in it.
 I don’t know if it was due to the “optics” or the damage one would inflict on the pavement, but I’m glad the answer was no.

-His last public function was attending the inaugural balls that, at $50 a ticket, were overpriced.
+His last public function was attending the inaugural balls.
+At $50 a ticket, they were overpriced.
 In the First Dance with the First Lady to the song ‘My Way’, he smirked and mouthed the words “my way” directly to the camera.
 OMG!

 I didn’t think it could get worse than that, or more surreal.
-It has.
+But it has.
 And it’s only been half a week.

 Yesterday, in Value Village in Saint John, I saw a woman with George Orwell’s 1984 in her shopping cart.
 I wonder how many copies of it have sold lately.

 An interesting scene Wednesday was Todd and Billy and their takes on helping the needy.
 The needy in this case being Shona – a presently homeless scam artist and thief.